VBayesLab/VBLabDocs/VB-MGVB.md

 <br>
 Additional settings that could be use to define custom models as function handlers.

-The most efficient way to define these additinal as a struct.
+It is the most efficient to define these additional setting as a struct.
 This struct then will be passed to the function handlers as an input.
 See [how to define custom model as function handler](/VBLabDocs/model/custom/#custom-handlers).

 **Default:** `None`